 Since I was a kid I have been collecting things from nature.
 I am like a magpie picking up things that appeal to me.
 It is fun to use to use these treasures in my jewelry.
 Together with the animals, birds and the amber that I make of polymer clay.
 It is a long process of sculpting, baking and polishing.
 They are combined with natural materials, like wood, horn, ceramic, vintage glass beads and trade beads.
 Every necklace is handmade and unique.

 The sea glass is collected from beaches in Spain, France and the England.
 A lot of my glass I have collected together with my cousin Barbara who lives in Florida.
 We are both enjoying looking for glass so much that we plan trips together to go look for weeks in a row.
 It is so nice to do this together with someone who enjoys this as much as I do.
 All my sea glass is presented as it is found (maybe just a little coconut oil has been rubbed on).

-The polymer clay creatures are all handmade and none of theme are the same even if I make more similar ones.
+The polymer clay creatures are all handmade and no two are exactly alike.
 They are baked in a oven and hand painted or polished by me.
 And sometimes decorated with small pieces of sea glass or pearl beads and charm, or used in jewelry.